benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 **Pathway analysis**

-Biological interpretation was performed using:

-Gene Ontology (GO) Biological Process enrichment\
-GO Biological Process GSEA
+Biological interpretation was performed using Gene Ontology (GO) Biological Process enrichment and GO Biological Process GSEA

 The GSEA used the complete ranked differential-expression result rather than only statistically significant genes.